 Coach Cole maintains a consistent cautious attitude towards Cox's game state: "I won't say I can't (play), but it depends on the development of the game, the match and his health.
 I have to see his recovery.
 Now I have to say that everything is still up in the air."

-Cousins acknowledges that, After the second injury, he had panic: "After the diagnosis, I experienced a few days of depression, anger and depression, and then picked myself up.
+Cousins admitted that he had experienced panic after his second injury: "After the diagnosis, I experienced a few days of depression, anger and depression, and then picked myself up.
 I told myself that it was time to go back to training and start over again.
-Adversity is just like this, and it can always make you stronger.
-Achilles tendon tear is one of my darkest moments, and my attitude towards this injury was very strong.
-Not that it was easy to deal with it, but that I had a better attitude."
+Adversity is such that you can always be stronger.
+Tearing the heel tendon is one of my darkest moments, and my attitude towards this injury was very strong.
+Not that it's easy to deal with, but that I have a better attitude. "

 Durant and Cousins could not fight, and the Warriors still reached the finals.
 For the combat effectiveness of his teammates, Cousins expressed his appreciation: "This is a special team.
 We have experienced low ebbs and blows, but we can always find ourselves and win, which is very encouraging."